katpavan/katpavan.github.io/portfolio.md

 permalink: /portfolio/
 ---

 These are companies I've made angel investments in.
-I've put around $600k of my own money.
+I've put $600k of my own money into these companies.

 ## Healthcare